pbearne/wp-author-avatars/readme.txt

 * CSS changed .multiwidget_author_avatars changed to .widget_author_avatars.
 This was caused by the widget API update
 * Added expemently support for Co-Author Pluss Plugin - the post count does not work for linked account - will take a patch that fixs it :-)
 * Moved the display option to the right column to make more room for roles
+* Split 'Recent Activity' and 'BudyPress last activity' (only shows buddypress running) to septerate options in the advance ordering option
+* Split / removed 'Recent Activity' into sitewide (pages / custom page types / posts) and just posts (any old shortcode will call just posts)

 = 1.7.1 =
 * bubfix removed an extra ' in a SQL select in get_user_last_activity() function.
 Thanks to "basaja" for the bug report.